inerciapt/2024_inercia_pt/README.md

 # TODO

 - add press kit info and download link for it on contact page (waiting until it's done)
-- finish adding photo and additional info to all events on schedule page
+- missing blankets and tiles on merch page
 - add team information on contact page (maybe not needed?)